ayushsharma-crypto/Value-Iteration/README.md

 * (W, 0, 0, D, 100)
 * (C, 2, 0, R, 100)

-**The order of the actions, the state transitions and comment on the results for above start states:** We ran simulations `10` times fr both start state and found that every time it reaches the terminal state i.e. state with last value `0` like `('S', 0, 2, 'R', 0)` and `('E', 0, 0, 'R', 0)`.
+**The order of the actions, the state transitions and comment on the results for above start states:** We ran simulations `10` times for both start state and found that every time it reaches the terminal state i.e. state with last value `0` like `('S', 0, 2, 'R', 0)` and `('E', 0, 0, 'R', 0)`.
 One of the output is shown below for each start state.
 One can find all the obtained outputs on running simulation in `outputs/simulations/2_1.txt` file.

 ### `(W, 0, 0, D, 100)`